 Prepared jointly by the U.S. Dept. of Commerce, NOAA, Space Environment Center and the U.S. Air Force.

 IB.
-Solar Activity Forecast: Solar activity is expected to be low.
-There is a slight chance for an isolated M-class event during the next three days.
+Solar Activity Forecast: Solar activity is expected to be at moderate levels.
+Region 792 is capable of producing M-class flares.

 IV.
 Penticton 10.7 cm Flux

 VI.
 Geomagnetic Activity Probabilities 02 Aug-04 Aug